exakat/exakat/docs/Rules.rst

 The ``$domain`` argument limits the transmission of the cookie to URL whose domain matches the one mentioned here.
 By default, it is ``''``, which means any server on the internet.
 At worse, you may use ``mydomain.com`` to cover your whole domain, or better, refine it with the actual subdomain of usage.

 The ``$secure`` argument limits the transmission of the cookie over HTTP (by default) or HTTPS.
 The second is better, as the transmission of the cookie is crypted.
 In case HTTPS is still at the planned stage, use '$_SERVER[HTTPS]'.
-This environnement variable is false on HTTP, and true on HTTPS.
+This environment variable is false on HTTP, and true on HTTPS.

 The ``$httponly`` argument limits the access of the cookie to JavaScript.
 It is only transmitted to the browser, and retransmitted.
 This helps reducing XSS and CSRF attacks, though it is disputed.